FLUPS -- a flexible and performant massively parallel Fourier transform library: Parallel performance analysis

 \Fref{fig:results-strong-timing-mlx} shows the strong scalability time-to-solution.
 As in the weak scalability, the \isr approach has the shortest resolution timings for a small number of \code{MPI} ranks.
 It is followed by the \nb and finally the \ata version.
 The timings gap between the \isr and the other methods steadily decreased when increasing the nodes number.
 In agreement with those results, the computation-only part of the code shows a linear speed-up: the computation time is inversely proportional to the number of resources.

 In \Fref{fig:results-strong-eff-mlx} we estimate the percentage of the software running in parallel, $\beta$, now based on the effective speed-up $s_P$.
-The values found using the speedup are similar to those of the weak scaling tests, stating that approximately $99.5-99.8\%$ of our implementation is parallelized, while the remaining is sequential.
-We also observe the same gap between the implementations based on manual packing/unpacking and the one using \code{MPI\_Datatype}.
+The values found using the speedup are similar to those of the weak scaling tests, stating that approximately $99.5-99.8\%$ of our implementation is parallelized, while the remaining is sequential. \revone{ We also observe that the scalability gap between the implementations illustrates the associated software latency: the \nb{} approach is expected to involve more software operations than the \ata{}, and the \isr has a higher latency than the \nb{} due to the allocation of extra buffers in the MPI implementation to pack and unpack the data. }